slatlas/atlasdocs/Guides/Workflows/LocationSetup.md

     * See [Treatment Route Setup](TreatmentRoutes.md)

 15. **Create Sales Order** (if ongoing service)
-    * Set up recurring sales order for regular treatment
+    * Create sales order to authorize treatment services for this location
     * See [Sales Order Creation](SalesOrders.md)
+    * Note: Treatment frequency is controlled by treatment schedules, not sales orders

 16. **Configure Price Schedule** (if custom pricing)
     * Set location-specific pricing if needed